-The amount paid to state or local government providers is the same as the amount paid to private providers ii.
-Organized Health Care Delivery System.
-Select one:

-of the same service.
+The amount paid to state or local government providers is the same as the amount paid to private providers of the same service.

 The amount paid to state or local government providers differs from the amount paid to private providers of the same service.
 No public provider receives payments that in the aggregate exceed its reasonable costs of providing waiver services.